zathras/corpsblog/README.md

 "Groovy-like builder" way of making HTML templates.
 I'm pretty happy with how that worked out.
 In retrospect, just building strings directly would have been fine, too, but it was kind of fun understanding the ins-and-outs of the builder idiom.
-See the HTML class in src/com/jovial/lib/html/Html.kt (on Github [here](https://github.com/zathras/corpsblog/blob/master/src/com/jovial/lib/html/Html.kt) - startInitAssert()/endInitAssert() was interesting and subtle).
+See the Html class in src/com/jovial/lib/html/Html.kt (on Github [here](https://github.com/zathras/corpsblog/blob/master/src/com/jovial/templates/lib/Html.kt) - startInitAssert()/endInitAssert() was interesting and subtle).

 # Sample Output